aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

     a.
 For the "Scan Format" select *both* BIDS and NIFTI.
 Otherwise, you will be missing data.

     b.
-For the "Scan Types", select only T1w, since it is the only format converted right now.
+For the "Scan Types", select only T1w and pet, since it is the only format converted right now.

     c.
 For the "Additionnal Ressources", select BIDS.